Ten Basic Things to Tell Your Son about Periods

 Enlightening the sons in the family is seldom done.
 Awareness of the menstrual cycle becomes essential to break the myths about female society in our society.
 For generations, menstruation has been viewed as impure as it involves blood and smell.
 Therefore, it becomes a necessity to explain to the sons that the process is as natural as breathing and that there are hygienic methods of addressing the issue.
 It means that a woman’s body is healthy and functioning well.
 The progression is so dynamic that the girl can go through her busy day with not even an inkling of discomfort on the physical level.
 It is also needed to imply the fact that this is nature’s way to keep life thriving on earth.

 As a boy grows up and before he matures sexually, girls who belong to his age attain puberty and thus arises the need to explain to the child from a young age of 10 to 12 years or so.
 It is necessary to make your son understand what biological changes his female friends or siblings would undergo.
 When children are too young, it is enough to provide them with basic understanding which can be elaborated later on.
 Your son should know what behavioural and physical discomfort the girl child his age will undergo when she has her periods.
 It should be notified as to how he is supposed to handle her when she is withdrawn during such times.
 It can be explained in such a way that your son can conceive the idea then and learn more on it as he grows.
+What happens?

 The female child attains puberty when hormonal changes happen in her body.
 The ovaries release the hormones estrogen and progesterone that cause the uterine lining to become thicker in preparation for a pregnancy.
 When an egg is fertilised it results in a pregnancy, else the lining breaks down releasing its contents as blood.
 The male child should be educated with such details so that he will know the difference between stigmas and science and will learn to treat this naturally and cautiously at the same time.
 Most girls happen to have their first periods between 10 and 15 years.
 Boys her age playing with her should be educated too on the basics and also the health risks in periods.